Have you ever wondered about the different types of ants that inhabit California? If so, you’re in luck!

 8. Odorous House Ant

-The Odorous House Ant (Tapinoma sessile) is one of California’s most common types of ants.
-These ants are known for their unpleasant odor when crushed, hence the name “odorous.”
+The Odorous House Ant (Tapinoma sessile) is one of California’s most common ants.
+These ants are known for their unpleasant odor when crushed, hence the name “odorous.

-These types of ants in California are also commonly referred to as sugar ants because they prefer sweet food sources.
+These ants in California are also commonly referred to as sugar ants because they prefer sweet food sources.

 Odorous House Ants typically form large colonies with multiple queens and workers.
 They can invade homes and buildings, searching for food and nesting sites.